Coddiction-101/AiDump/Padhle.md

 13. Agar tum ek app bana rahe ho jo viral ho sakta hai, cloud kyu best choice hai? : **to manage the sudden traffic and use of the elasticity for a short term and swich to stability if required.**

-14. Local server kab better ho sakta hai cloud se?
+14. Local server kab better ho sakta hai cloud se? - **When you care about your data, and make it private or confidential**

 15. “Cloud is just someone else’s computer” — is statement ko explain karo